Spinningfields

-Spinningfields is an area of Manchester city centre, in North West England, developed in the 2000s between Deansgate and the River Irwell by Allied London Properties.
-The £1.5 billion project consists of 20 buildings, totalling approximately 430,000 sqm of commercial, residential and retail space.
+Spinningfields is an area of Manchester in Greater Manchester, England.
+It developed in the 2000s between Deansgate and the River Irwell by Allied London Properties.
+The £1.5 billion project consists of 20 buildings, totalling approximately 430,000 sqm of commercial, residential, and retail space.
 It takes its name from Spinningfield, a narrow street which ran westwards from Deansgate.
 In 1968, Spinningfield and the area to the south were turned into Spinningfield Square, an open paved area.
 Landmark buildings within the scheme include the Manchester Civil Justice Centre and 1 Spinningfields, a 90 m tall office building.

 History

 The proposal to create a central business district originated in 1997 when Allied London purchased a number of buildings around the John Rylands Library.
 Allied London executive Mike Ingall was convinced of the site's regeneration potential and Manchester City Council was keen to redevelop the city centre after the 1996 Manchester bombing.

 The development, named from a narrow street which ran westwards from Deansgate, is bounded by Bridge Street to the north, Quay Street to the south, Deansgate to the east, and the River Irwell to the west.
 The Financial Times said in 2012 that the development spread over 22 acre and contained 3,000,000 sqft of office space.
 By 2008, many had been completed and others were under construction or in the planning stages.
 The structural, civil and geo-environmental engineers were Capita Symonds Structures based in Cheadle Hulme.

 Following the demolition of the old Manchester Magistrates' Court in 2006, the vacant space became Hardman Square, a new public realm area created in the centre of Spinningfields.
 The area was never intended to be a permanent public space, but Allied London later decided not to develop on the land and instead leave it as a green area within Spinningfields.

-The financial crisis of 2007–2010 resulted in Allied London almost leaving the development half-completed, but the company reached an agreement with the city council who bought the freeholds of 1 and 2 Hardman Square and 2 and 3 Hardman Boulevard which allowed the development to proceed.
+The 2008 financial crisis resulted in Allied London almost leaving the development half-completed, but the company reached an agreement with the city council who bought the freeholds of 1 and 2 Hardman Square and 2 and 3 Hardman Boulevard which allowed the development to proceed.
 Deborah Linton of the Manchester Evening News claimed the cost of the freeholds would be in the region of £15 million; and it later emerged that £15.9 million was paid.

 Allied London marketed Spinningfields' retail area as a "Knightsbridge of the North" after letting 2 Spinningfields Square (renamed 1 The Avenue) to Emporio Armani and Armani Collezioni.
 The scheme's flagship thoroughfare, The Avenue, was created to attract high-end stores, traditionally based on nearby King Street.
 The project has come under scrutiny due to its performance, with the Manchester Evening News describing The Avenue as a "ghost town", whilst contrasting its performance with the thriving businesses in the bohemian Northern Quarter elsewhere in the city.